Box Office: 'Equalizer 2' Narrowly Edges Past 'Mamma Mia! Here We Go Again' to Land at No. 1

 Meanwhile, Dwayne Johnson’s “Skyscraper” continues to struggle in North America.
 Universal’s action adventure dropped 56% in its sophomore weekend, collecting $11 million in 3,822 locations.
 The studio is hoping for massive returns internationally, where it opens this weekend in China.

-At the specialty box office, Lionsgate’s “Blindspotting” bowed with $332,500 when it opened in 14 theaters.
+At the speciality box office, Lionsgate’s “Blindspotting” bowed with $332,500 when it opened in 14 theatres.
 That’s a solid per-screen-average of $23,750.
 Daveed Diggs and Rafael Casal co-wrote and star in “Blindspotting, which debuted to raves at this year’s Sundance Film Festival.

-Bleecker Street’s “McQueen,” a documentary chronicling the life of iconic fashion designer Alexander McQueen, landed the top theater average of the weekend with $24,232.
-It scored $96,928 when it opened in four theaters.
+Bleecker Street’s “McQueen,” a documentary chronicling the life of iconic fashion designer Alexander McQueen, landed the top theatre average of the weekend with $24,232.
+It scored $96,928 when it opened in four theatres.